yahiaBSK/UltraSonic-sensor_Arduino/README.md

 # UltraSonic-sensor & Arduino & LCD
-- Detect and calculating the distance, of an object by Arduino board using ultrasonic sensor and print that value in an LCD display.
+- Detect and calculating the distance of an object by Arduino board using ultrasonic sensor and print that value in an LCD display.

 ![Uploading Ultra-sonic .gif…]()